domogik/domogik/domogik/README.txt

 Install the application
 =======================

+* Create a database named 'domogik'

 * Edit settings.py and :
-	* Adapt DB parameters to your environment
+	* Adapt DB parameters to your environment (user, password...)
 	* Set TEMPLATE_DIRS to your path

 * Create tables for the app